Name: Eurasian woodcock

 Scientific Name: Scolopax rusticola

-Description: The Eurasian woodcock is a large, bulky, wading bird with a long, straight tapered bill that is found in temperate and subarctic Eurasia.
+Description: The Eurasian woodcock is a wading bird with a long, straight tapered bill that is found in temperate and subarctic Eurasia.
 There are both resident and migratory woodcocks in the UK, with 55,241 resident breeding pairs and 1.4 million wintering birds.

 Species: The woodcock is a wading bird, of the genus Scolopax, with its closest relative being the similar common snipe.
 There are only two widespread woodcock species, the Eurasian and American, and the others are endemic to islands such as Sumatra and New Guinea.